shodushi/octovue/README.md

    - lock/unlock dashboard widgets

 ## Functionality
+ - dashboard like page for external touchscreen like octoscreen and others
  - of course upload and print gcodes :-)
  - looking more modern than octoprint :-)
  - customizable drag'n'drop widget dashboard